Check out our new FHA first-time homebuyers guide updated for 2024

 What Is Section 8 Housing in Mississippi?

 The Housing Choice Voucher Program, also known as Section 8, is designed to help Mississippi residents facing housing affordability challenges.
-Administered by local Public Housing Authorities (PHAs), this program currently supports tens of thousands of households by ensuring they pay no more than 30% of their adjusted monthly income toward rent.
+Administered by local Public Housing Authorities (PHAs), this program supports tens of thousands of households, with most participants paying approximately 30% of their adjusted monthly income toward rent, subject to HUD rules.

 Unlike some housing assistance programs, Section 8 provides recipients with flexibility.
 Instead of limiting participants to government-owned properties, vouchers can be used for privately owned housing, including apartments, rental homes, and townhouses.
-These vouchers are similar to coupons that recipients can give to their landlords in exchange for a portion of their rent each month.
+These vouchers function as rental subsidies that are paid directly to landlords on behalf of participating households.
 In 2023, 1.2 million households across the country paid for their rent this way.

 What Is the Most Section 8 Will Pay in Mississippi?